authenticvision/digitalsoul/README.md

 command, optionally forcing a reset of the data: `yarn run db:push` or `yarn run db:reset`*

+## Considerations for production deployment
+For production use, you obviously need persistent (and backup-able) data storage.
+`docker-compose-prod.yml` therefore mounts `./ds-data` and `./db-data`, which should be local filesystems, which are backed up regularily.
+These are snapshots of your DB NFT binary data (such as images, videos and other media files)

 ## License

 Licensed under the terms of the [MIT License][mit].
 Check the `LICENSE` file